 - Purchasing Conduct and Ethics: Simple guidelines for appropriate conduct of business.

-- Gifts and Gratuities: Definitions and guidelines for gifts and gratuities from those doing business or seeking to do business with UCSD.
+- Gifts and Gratuities: Definitions and guidelines for gifts and gratuities from those doing business or seeking to do business with UC San Diego.

 - Anti-Kickback Policy: Definitions and guidelines regarding UC's compliance with the federal Anti-Kickback Act of 1986.